 Dr. Jean Latreille joined the Partnership’s Board of Directors in 2012 as an observer and serves on the Performance Committee.

 Dr. Latreille is the Director of the Programme québécois de cancérologie.
-He is also a professor and the Director of the Medical Oncology Program at the Faculty of Medicine at Sherbrooke University and a hemato-oncologist at Charles-Lemoyne Hospital.
+He is also full professor at the Faculty of Medicine at Sherbrooke University and a hemato-oncologist at Charles-Lemoyne Hospital.

 Dr. Latreille went to medical school at McGill University, completed his residencies at Montreal General Hospital and Sacré-Coeur Hospital, and was a Clinical Fellow at M.D.
 Anderson Hospital and Tumour Institute in Houston, Texas.
-He also finished 4 years of post-graduate studies in psychotherapy at the Institut de formation humaine intégrale de Montréal in 1992.
+He was assistant professor for two years at this institution.
+He also finished four years of post-graduate studies in psychotherapy at the Institut de formation humaine intégrale de Montréal in 1992.

 April 1, 2015